 The Amie St Clair Melanoma Trust is dedicated to raising awareness of melanoma.
-The trust actively supports medical research and endeavours to provide better access to specialised care for the communities of the Wagga Wagga region.
+The trust actively supports medical research and endeavors to provide better access to specialized care for the communities of the Wagga Wagga region.
 Amie was only 20 years old when she was diagnosed with metastatic melanoma.
 In August 2007 she discovered a lump in her groin.
 She was prompt in seeking medical advice, and after an ultrasound and biopsy, was diagnosed with melanoma.
 There was no primary skin lesion ever found.

-Over the next couple of years this unpredictable cancer appeared again and again.
+Over the next couple of years, this unpredictable cancer appeared again and again.
 Amie went through numerous operations but it had spread too quickly – the surgeons could not operate as fast as it appeared.
 She battled long and hard for just over three years, trying every available treatment.
 On 9 November 2009, just one day after her 23rd birthday, Amie lost her battle with cancer.

 Our Board of Directors includes:

-Mrs Annette St Clair
+Mrs. Annette St Clair Mr. Peter St Clair

-Dr Peter Adams
+Dr. Peter Adams

 A fundraising committee has been formed.
 This committee will assist the board of directors in achieving the Vision and Mission of the Melanoma Trust.
 The Trust greatly appreciates your support.